 Orchestra of Samples is an exploration into serendipity and musical probability, it’s about bringing people together who wouldn’t normally perform together, and more to the point their instruments which wouldn’t normally be heard together.
 Working outside of normal musical conventions has really opened our eyes and helped discover incredibly unexpected combinations of instruments!

 Having toured the show for a couple of years prior, an Orchestra of Samples album was released in 2017, with lino-carved cover artwork by South African artist Anna Alcock.
 Internationally, we’ve now performed the project in France, Spain, Italy, Brazil, Colombia, Mexico, Russia, Morocco and in both 2017 and 2018 toured the UK – performing the show at festivals including Musicport, Shambala, and WOMAD (headlining the Bowers & Wilkins stage).
-Venues have included St Petersburg’s Erarta Museum, Mexico City’s Centro Nacional de las Artes, the famous Círculo de Bellas Artes in Madrid, the Quai Branly Museum in Paris, London’s Royal College of Art and Rome’s Museum of Contemporary Arts for the closing night of Italy’s prestigious Romaeuropa Festival.
-A large number of guest musicians have often joined us, including profoundly deaf percussionist Dame Evelyn Glennie, jazz trombonist Dennis Rollins MBE, trumpet player Byron Wallen, fiddle player and BBC young musician of the year Shona Mooney, sitarist Baluji Shrivastav OBE, Stomp percussionist Paul Gunter, French rapper Suga, tabla virtuoso Kuljit Bhamra MBE, the award-winning Beatbox Collective with rapper MC Zani, fretless guitar virtuoso Alejandro de Valera, Tunisian percussionist Seifeddine Helal and Iranian percussionist Arian Sadr.
+Venues have included both Centre Pompidou and the Quai Branly Museum in Paris, St Petersburg’s Erarta Museum, Mexico City’s Centro Nacional de las Artes, the famous Círculo de Bellas Artes in Madrid, London’s Royal College of Art and Rome’s Museum of Contemporary Arts for the closing night of Italy’s prestigious Romaeuropa Festival.
+A large number of live guest musicians have often joined us, including profoundly deaf percussionist Dame Evelyn Glennie, jazz trombonist Dennis Rollins MBE, trumpet player Byron Wallen, fiddle player and BBC young musician of the year Shona Mooney, sitarist Baluji Shrivastav OBE, Stomp percussionist Paul Gunter, French rapper Suga, tabla virtuoso Kuljit Bhamra MBE, the award-winning Beatbox Collective with rapper MC Zani, fretless guitar virtuoso Alejandro de Valera, Tunisian percussionist Seifeddine Helal and Iranian percussionist Arian Sadr.